awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ### Join an instance to a domain<a name="walkthrough-powershell-domain-join-instance"></a>

-The following command joins the instance to the given AWS Directory Service domain and uploads any generated output to the example Amazon S3 bucket\.
+The following command joins the instance to the given AWS Directory Service domain and uploads any generated output to the example S3 bucketS3 bucket\.

 ```
 $domainJoinCommand = Send-SSMCommand `